What Supplies Do You Need for Nursing School?

 Hair Accessories (for Ladies)

-So in addition to the ga-zillions of books that your school might require you to purchase, what else will you need for class?
-Depending on the type of learner you are, your supplies are going to vary so I have broken it down into two types of class must-haves for nursing school:
+In addition to the gazillions of books that your school might require you to purchase, what else will you need for class?
+Depending on the type of learner you are, your supplies are going to vary, so I have broken it down into two types of class must-haves for nursing school:

 1. The Digital Learner